shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

     `alias`'s are handy when using one line commands but not helping for our case.

-#### One command to do it all
+#### One command to do it all (`git refresh master`)
-**`git refresh master`** (Read it as "Git, please refresh my current branch from remote master."): How about just one command to do it all? :astonished: Lets see how to create a script and setup the script in two small steps.
+Read it as "Git, refresh my current branch from remote master." :astonished: Lets see how to create a script and setup the script in two small steps.

   - Step 1: Create a file called `git-yourcommand` (`git-refresh` in our case) and keep it in any folder, lets call the folder `gitScripts`, kept in `/Users/user/Documents/` folder.
 Write the following in the `git-refresh` file: